What are hookworms?

 Strict hygiene is important, especially for children.
 Do not allow children to play in potentially contaminated environments.
 Frequent hand washing and bathing are essential in preventing human infections.

 Most heartworm prevention products contain medication to treat hookworm infections.
-Some of these products will kill the adults, while others will also kill larval stages and prevent infestations.
+Some of these products kill the adults, while others will also kill larval stages and prevent infestations.
 Your veterinarian can advise you of the spectrum of activity for the product prescribed for your dog.